 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Create and debug simple programs.
-Use sequence, selection and repetition in programs; work with variables and various forms of input and output.
-Computer Science To to work out what is wrong with a simple algorithm when the steps are out of order and write their own simple algorithm.
-To to know that an unexpected outcome is due to the code they have created and can make logical attempts to fix the code To to explain that an algorithm is a set of instructions to complete a task.
-When designing simple programs, to to show an awareness of the need to be precise with their algorithms so that they can be successfully converted iinto code To to demonstrate the ability to design and code a program that follows a simple sequence.
+Use sequence, se election and repetition various forms of n in programs; work v input and output. vith variables and Computer Science To work out what is wrong with a simple algorithm when the steps are out of order and write their own simple algorithm.
+To know that an unexpected outcome is due to the code they have created and can make logical attempts to fix the code To explain that an algorithm is a set of instructions to complete a task.
+When designing simple programs, to show an awareness of the need to be precise with their algorithms so that they can be successfully converted into code To demonstrate the ability to design and code a program that follows a simple sequence.
 They experiment with timers to achieve repetition effects in their programs.
-To are beginning to understand the difference in the effect of using a timer command rather than a repeat command when creating repetition effects.
-To to understand how variables can be used to store information while a program is executing.
-To use of timers to achieve repetition effects are becoming more logical and are integrated into their program designs.
+Begin to understand the difference in the effect of using a timer command rather than a repeat command when creating repetition effects.
+To understand how variables can be used to store information while a program is executing.
+To use timers to achieve repetition.
+Effects are becoming more logical and are integrated into their program designs.
 They understand 'if statements' for selection and attempt to combine these with other coding structures including variables to achieve the effects that they design in their programs.
 As well as understanding how variables can be used to store information while a program is executing.
 To be able to use and manipulate the value of variables.
-To make use of user inputs and outputs such as 'print to screen'.
-To can translate algorithms that include sequence, selection and repetition into code with increasing ease and their own designs show that they are thinking of how to accomplish the set task in code utilising such structures.
+To make use of user inputs and To translate algorithms that include sequence, selection and repetition into code with increasing ease and their own designs show that they are thinking of how to accomplish the set task in code utilising such structures.
 To start combining sequence, selection and repetition with other coding structures to achieve their algorithm design.
 To translate algorithms that include sequence, selection and repetition into code and their own designs show that they are thinking of how to accomplish the set task in code utilising such structures, including nesting structures within each other.
 Coding displays an improving understanding of variables in coding, outputs such as sound and movement, inputs from the user of the program such as button clicks and the value of functions.